-- By participating in our many programs and services, we empower people to become more self-sufficient. - By including participants as representatives in our Board of Directors and other committees that help to govern our agency. - By offering our team continued education and training. - By utilizing a "person-centered" approach ensuring the household is part of the collaboration team and is included in the decision making process to help in identifying their own needs.
+- By participating in our many programs and services, we empower people to become more self-sufficient. - By including participants as representatives in our Board of Directors and other committees that help to govern our agency. - By offering our team continued education and training. - By utilizing a "person-centered" approach to ensure the household is part of the collaborative team and is included in the decision-making process to help in identifying its own needs.